SUSE LINUX Enterprise Server (SLES) for POWER and administration guides for SLES 10 and SLES 11

 Over the last five years thousands of clients have migrated to IBM Power Systems for choice and flexibility.
-Learn how Power Systems has helped them revolutionize the way IT is developed and delivered, optimize for big data and analytics, and support private, public and hybrid offerings for scale-out or scale-up implementations all while improving business performance, reducing risk, and establishing a platform for growth.
+Learn how Power Systems has helped them revolutionise the way IT is developed and delivered, optimise for big data and analytics, and support private, public and hybrid offerings for scale-out or scale-up implementations all while improving business performance, reducing risk, and establishing a platform for growth.

 IBM Linux Technology Center